Jacob S. Ellis: Joseph F. Loubat

 The Sandy Hook pilot boat Joseph F. Loubat (1880) was built and launched from the Jacob S. Ellis's shipyard.
 The Staten Island Railway brought a large number of pilots and their families to Tottenville to participate in the launch.
 Ellis supervised the launch.
 She was built at an expense of $13,000, for co-ownership with Electus Comfort, W. J. Barry, James McCarthy, and Maurice J. Mariga.
 Her length was 88 feet, breadth of beam 21 feet, depth of hold is 9 feet and 150 tones.

 The schooner Harry Knowlton was built in 1890 by the Jacob Ellis & Son shipyard.
 She hit the steamboat Larchmont on February 11, 1907 near Providence, Rhode Island.
 After being blown ashore, the crew of the Knowlton abandoned the wrecked boat.

-List of boats

-Jacob S. Ellis & Son built the following boats (1834-1907):

 Death

-Jacob S. Ellis died, at age 81, on July 8, 1902 at his residence in Staten Island, New York City.
-He was buried at the Bethel Methodist Churchyard in Tottenville.

 After Jacob's death, his son, Hampton C. Ellis, continued with the shipyard constructing boats through the 1920s.